 - At the next bridge (Plough Lane, a main road), cross to the left bank

-- In 200m, turn left on Garett Lane.
+- Turn left on Garett Lane.
 Pass Earlsfield station.

 - In 75m turn left on Penwith Road.
-(Cyclists take a slightly longer route here)
+This road crosses over the Wandle.

-- Enter King George's Park.
-Follw the path through the park, rejoining the Wandle.
+- Folow the path through the park, rejoining the Wandle.
 Cross Kimber road, and continue through the park.
 The path leaves the Wandle

-- As you pass a lake, the back of the Southside Shopping centre is to you right.
+- As you pass a lake, the back of the Southside Shopping centre is to you right (Waitrose, cafes).

 - At the north end of the park, turn right on Buckhold Road.